awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-install-plugin.md

 ## Session Manager plugin on GitHub<a name="plugin-github"></a>

 The source code for Session Manager plugin is available on [GitHub](https://github.com/aws/session-manager-plugin) so that you can adapt the plugin to meet your needs\.
 We encourage you to submit [pull requests](https://github.com/aws/session-manager-plugin/blob/mainline/CONTRIBUTING.md) for changes that you would like to have included\.
-However, Amazon Web Services does not currently provide support for running modified copies of this software\.
+However, Amazon Web Services doesn't provide support for running modified copies of this software\.

 ## \(Optional\) Enable Session Manager plugin logging<a name="install-plugin-configure-logs"></a>